Thermodynamic route of Nb3Sn nucleation: Role of oxygen: Conclusion

 \section{Conclusion}

-To summarize, this work demonstrates a new reaction-based mechanism for synthesizing intermetallic Nb$_3$Sn alloy, which fundamentally differs from the previously known diffusion-based mechanism.
-Our results reveal the crucial role of a SnO$_x$ intermediate phase that reduces to metallic Sn, leading to alloy nucleation.
+To summarize, this work demonstrates the thermodynamic route for Nb$_3$Sn nucleation.
+Our results reveal the crucial role of a SnO$_x$ intermediate phase, leading to alloy nucleation.
 This mechanism is particularly pronounced at the native oxidized and anodized interfaces, as well as clean Nb interfaces due to residual oxygen in the annealing vacuum furnace (5\,$\times$10$^{-7}$\,Torr).
 Our results also suggest the anodized surfaces that produce smoother Nb$_3$Sn rely on increasing the quantity and even distribution of adsorbed SnCl$_2$, and enhancing the reaction kinetics through excessive SnCl$_2$ and Nb oxide sources.
-These insights into the nucleation mechanisms of intermetallic Nb$_3$Sn alloys will guide the development of optimized growth process and new synthesis recipes for producing high-quality Nb$_3$Sn superconductors.
+These insights into the nucleation mechanisms of intermetallic Nb$_3$Sn alloys will guide the development of optimized growth processes and new synthesis recipes for producing high-quality Nb$_3$Sn superconductors.